Jared-Krajewski/Jared-Krajewski/README.md

 ## About Me

-- 💼 I'm currently volunteering as a full-stack developer.
+- 💼 I'm currently volunteering & working as a full-stack developer.
 - 🌱 I'm constantly learning and improving my skills and mindset.
 - 💬 Let's connect, collaborate and use tech to make a difference.